anettmava/GreenSense/README.md

 #  Greensense: Smart Plant Monitoring and Management System (IoT-Enabled)

 This repository contains a **full-stack IoT-enabled system** for monitoring and managing plants in real-time.
-It integrates sensors, cameras, and an automated irrigation system with a **React frontend** and a **Node.js backend**, using WebSockets for real-time communication and **MariaDB** hosted on a Raspberry Pi.
+It integrates sensors, cameras, and an automated irrigation system with a **React frontend** and a **Node.js backend**, using MQTT for real-time communication and **MariaDB** hosted on a Raspberry Pi.

 ---